matomo-org/developer-documentation/docs/3.x/plugins.md

 If you are interested in learning more about writing commands, read the [Symfony Commands documentation](https://symfony.com/doc/current/components/console.html).

 ### Writing tests for your plugin
 We are sure you love tests as much as we do.
 That's why we want to make it as easy as possible for you to write tests.

 #### Generating a test class

-To create a test we highly recommend to use our [cli tool](#cli-tool).
+To create a test we highly recommend using our [cli tool](#cli-tool).
 You can create a new test to executing the following command:

 `./console generate:test`